Contact Us

 • Lean pushes for standardization.
 When a process is non-existent or not followed, errors abound.

-• It reduces inventory.
-Excess inventory adds steps that can result in more errors-losing parts, delivering the wrong parts, damaging parts in transit, etc.
+• Lean reduces inventory.
+Excess inventory adds steps that can result in more errors.
+These include losing parts, delivering the wrong parts, damaging parts in transit, etc.

-• It pushes for poka yokes.
+• Lean pushes for poka yokes.
 These mistake proofing devices go a long way toward preventing errors.

-• It pushes for a continuous improvement culture.
+• Lean drives the development of a continuous improvement culture.
 Having a team that wants to do well and improve speeds up process improvement and reduces human errors.

-• It promotes visual controls.
-Making the status of a process jump out helps prevent errors.
+• Lean promotes visual controls.
+Making the status of a process jump out will help to prevent errors.

 Leave a Reply